|

 in the areas of catalysis, biotechnology and process systems

-- The level of research cooperation is
+engineering.
+The level of research cooperation is

 rather modest, compared to existing programs of South America

-- In the area of chemical engineering education
+with European countries.
+In the area of chemical engineering education

 there are fewer collaborations and exchanges observed.
+The following

 initial areas of research were identified as examples of